ibm-cloud-docs/vpc/subnets-create-subnet.md

 {: #subnets-view-cli}
 {: cli}

-To view the details about a subnets in VPC by using the CLI, run the following command:
+To view the details about a subnet in VPC from the CLI, run the following command:

 ```sh